Ujjwalsharma2210/flutter_map_math/README.md

 ### Detecting proximity of points from one point

-You can use the '**detectProximity**' function to check if any location in a list of locations has entered the proximity of a certain location.
-The function takes three arguments: a LatLng object for the coordiantes of main location, List of LatLng objects and a double distance threashold.
-The function returns a list of LatLng objects from the list which are in the proximity of the main location.
+The **detectProximity** function calculates the geodesic distance between a given user location and a list of map points using the Haversine formula.
+It returns a list of points that are within a specified distance threshold.

+Features

+- Uses the Haversine formula to accurately compute distances on Earth.

+- Takes into account the Earth's curvature for precise geolocation.

+- Returns only the points that fall within the defined distance threshold.

 ```dart
 LatLng userLocation = LatLng(3.0, 5.0);